-Betting on themselves - The Irish World
+Betting on themselves

 “But it’s the good thing about music is you will get different things from it.”

-It may be hard to believe- especially for anyone who has seen her play around in the video for I Bet You Can- but Rio had to overcome her own anxiety if she was going to sing onstage at all.
+It may be hard to believe- especially for anyone who has seen her play around in the video for I Bet You Can – but Rio had to overcome her own anxiety if she was going to sing onstage at all.

 “I would say that I Bet You Can was probably the biggest aid in that journey.